Anubhavdevv/OtakuSan/README.md

  Here you will find more details about the chosen anime such as the score, number of episodes and synopsis

 <!-- <img src="https://github.com/PedroCororatte/YourAnimeList/blob/main/datail_02.jpg" width="300" height="600" title="Homescreen"> -->
+The proposed app has a HomeScreen that displays a randomized list of anime organized by genre, and updates the list each time the screen is accessed.
+It also includes a Search feature with a bar for searching for millions of animes.
+The app also has a Details screen that provides additional information about a selected anime, such as its score, number of episodes, and synopsis.